2018 Bowling Green Falcons football team

 The 2018 Bowling Green Falcons football team represented Bowling Green State University in the 2018 NCAA Division I FBS football season.
 The Falcons were led by third-year head coach Mike Jinks for the first seven games until he was fired and replaced by interim head coach Carl Pelini.
 They played their home games at Doyt Perry Stadium in Bowling Green, Ohio as members of the East Division of the Mid-American Conference.
 They finished the season 3–9, 2–6 in MAC play to finish in a tie for fourth place in the East Division.

 On November 28, 2018, the Falcons hired Boston College offensive coordinator Scot Loeffler as the new head coach.

-Previous season

-The Falcons finished the 2017 season 2–10, 2–6 in MAC play to finish in fifth place in the East Division.